geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 8. Close this tab in Internet Explorer.

+### Task 5 – Prepare for Microsoft Azure Active Directory

+Azure Active Directory is needed to perform several configuration steps when installing Microsoft 365.
+These steps are performed using Windows PowerShell.
+In this task, you will install the Windows Azure AD Powershell module so that you can perform various configuration steps in later labs.

-9. If Windows PowerShell is still open from the previous task, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of **Windows PowerShell** just as you did in the prior task.
+1. On the LON-DC1 VM, if Windows PowerShell is still open from the previous task when you added the custom domain, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of **Windows PowerShell** just as you did in that prior task.

-10. In **Windows PowerShell**, type the following command and then press Enter:<br/>
+2. In **Windows PowerShell**, type the following command and then press Enter:<br/>

 	‎**Install-Module MSOnline**

-11. If you are prompted to install the **NuGet provider**, enter **Y** to select **[Y] Yes**.
+3. If you are prompted to install the **NuGet provider**, enter **Y** to select **[Y] Yes**.

-12. If you are prompted to install the module from **PSGallery,** enter **A** to select **[A] Yes to All.**
+4. If you are prompted to install the module from **PSGallery,** enter **A** to select **[A] Yes to All.**

-13. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
+5. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.

-14. You must then run the following command to install the Azure AD PowerShell module that you just retrieved in the earlier step:<br/>
+6. You must then run the following command to install the Azure AD PowerShell module that you just retrieved in the earlier step:<br/>

 	**Install-Module AzureADPreview**

-15. If you are prompted to confirm that you want to execute this command, enter **A** to select **[A] Yes to All**.
+7. If you are prompted to confirm that you want to execute this command, enter **A** to select **[A] Yes to All**.

-16. You have now installed the Windows PowerShell modules required to access Azure AD.
+8. You have now installed the Windows PowerShell modules required to access Azure AD.

-17. Remain logged into the domain controller VM and keep the Windows PowerShell window open for the next lab.
+9. Remain logged into the domain controller VM and keep the Windows PowerShell window open for the next lab.